amedice/vagrant-puppet-phpqatools/README.md

 Installation
 ------------

-* Add a box with puppet, for example: vagrant init MantasK/centos-6.5-x86_64-puppet
 * Clone this repository
 * Install submodules with git submodule update --init
 * After running vagrant up the box is set up using Puppet